NikitaVologin/anomaly-detection-meal-cae/README.md

 The proposed models have been trained on two datasets: DSM-50 and DSM-100.

 ## Model
-There is a total of 1 models based on the Convolutional Auto-Encoder (CAE) architecture implemented in this project:
+There is a total of 2 models based on the Convolutional Auto-Encoder (CAE) architecture implemented in this project:

 * Inception CAE by  https://github.com/natasasdj/anomalyDetection
+* Advancde CAE

 An autoencoder is a special type of neural network that is trained to copy its input to its output.
 An autoencoder first encodes the image into a lower dimensional latent representation, then decodes the latent representation back to an image.
 An autoencoder learns to compress the data while minimizing the reconstruction error.